• Upgrade your defenses, not your anxiety. Let’s Talk! Contact Us

 Challenges Faced by Forensic Science in India

-As a scientific method the forensics is a gift to legal system.
-On the other hand, it has some flaws or shortcomings.
-Justice system need to overcome these flaws to ensure justice is served.
+As a scientific method the forensics is a gift to legal system, on the other hand it has some flaws or shortcomings.
+Justice system needs to overcome these flaws to ensure justice is served.
 There is a need to see that the investigative agencies have adequate knowledge of forensic as they are the first to approach a crime scene.
 It needs to be noted that our forensic laboratories are understaffed and that is the reason why many cases are still pending in courts due to lack of forensic evidence.
 The authority needs to look after this to ensure smooth running of criminal justice system.

 Along with that the police officials are required to provide crucial and basic forensic training to conduct crime scene investigation because in much cases evidence are lost due to improper handling.
-Recently the karnataka government appointed scene of crime officers to collect evidence from crime scenes.
-The union home minister shri.
-Amit Shah announced that India needs approximately 90,000 forensic experts in 5 years to visit crime scenes and collect forensic evidence.
+Recently the Karnataka government appointed scene of crime officers to collect evidence from crime scenes.
+The union home minister announced that India needs approximately 90,000 forensic experts in 5 years to visit crime scenes and collect forensic evidence.

 Conclusion